Accessories

 What to avoid

-Cases labeled “Miyoo Mini” when you own the Mini Plus.
-The dimensions differ, and the cutouts will not align.
-This is the number-one source of bad reviews for cases that would otherwise be perfectly adequate products.
+- Cases labeled “Miyoo Mini” when you have the Mini Plus.
+The dimensions differ.
+Cutouts will not align.
+This is the single most common mistake in this category.

 Device-specific notes